mel0778/dsa4263/README.md

 ## Purpose

 The primary objective of this Docker setup is to streamline the process of exporting model weights.
-It's optimized for these tasks rather than exploratory data analysis (EDA), which we believe is better suited for notebook environments or development containers.
+It's optimized for these tasks rather than exploratory data analysis (EDA), which we believe is better suited for notebook environments (refer to prod branch for this).

 ## Contents

 - **Processed Data Files**: We've retained processed data files within this branch.
 These files are relatively smaller in size, enabling faster loading and extraction compared to the entire dataset.
+- **Python Scripts for Models**: Can be found in python_scripts but to understand what is happening step by step it is best to refer to prod branch.

 ## Usage